 — Bureau of Labor Statistics, U.S. Department of Labor

-Employment of human resources managers is projected to grow 13 percent from 2012 to 2022.
+Employment of human resources managers is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.

 — Bureau of Labor Statistics, U.S. Department of Labor